youssefYA/2020-sensor-miniproject/report.md

 how is this simulation deficient?
 What factors does it fail to account for? how is the difficulty of initially using this Python websockets library as compared to a compiled language e.g. C++ websockets would it be better to have the server poll the sensors, or the sensors reach out to the server when they have data?

+The simluation is reflective of the real world because